Camineet/JavaScript-Unit-Testing/README.md

 Thanks for taking a look at my unit test code examples from my recent coursework.
+Inside the ```tests``` folder above, you'll find JavaScript unit tests for functions I wrote as part of my studies.
+A description of these functions can be found below.

+An enhanced version of a framework called tinytest by joewalnes found [here](https://github.com/joewalnes/jstinytest) is used to easily run the tests in each file.
+To run the tests, simply clone this repo to your machine and open any of the files in a browser.

 Here is what you will find in the ```tests``` folder above.

 array_functions
 ---------------